aws-samples/shopfloor-connectivity/docs/core/channel-configuration.md

 ---
 ### Decompose
 If set to true and the value of the channel  is a structured value then the value is decomposed into a set of individual values for each (sub) element in  the structure.
-Decomposition can also be set for all channels for a source by setting it's [Decompose](./source-configuration.md#Decompose) value to true.
-The value of the Decompse setting at channel level will override the setting at sorce level.
+Decomposition can also be set for all channels for a source by setting its [Decompose](./source-configuration.md#Decompose) value to true.
+The value of the Decompose setting at channel level will override the setting at source level.

 If the value is  list of structures and the value of the [Spread](#Spread) setting is true then each structure in the list is decomposed.